TheCandidStartup/TheCandidStartup.github.io/_drafts/supply-chain-provenance.md

 # NPM Provenance

-Last year GitHub [announced a new provenance feature](https://github.blog/2023-04-19-introducing-npm-package-provenance/) for NPM packages using Sigstore.
+Last year GitHub [announced a new provenance feature](https://github.blog/2023-04-19-introducing-npm-package-provenance/) for NPM packages that uses sigstore.
 Packages can include a provenance statement that ties a built package to a specific source code repo and commit.
 The feature is integrated with GitHub actions.
 All you have to do is configure your GitHub actions workflow correctly by adding a couple of flags.

 {% include candid-image.html src="/assets/images/github/sigstore-npm-provenance.png" alt="NPM Package with Provenance statement" %}

 Packages with provenance are identified as such on the [NPM registry](https://www.npmjs.com/) with links to the corresponding commit and build process.

 Which sounds great.
-It makes it easy for maintainers to publish packages with provenance and really easy for developers to see whether a package has full source to consumed package integrity.
+It makes it easy for maintainers to publish packages with provenance and really easy for developers to see whether a package has full source-to-package integrity.
 However, don't we still have the problem of having to trust the maintainers of every dependency?

 Which is where the really clever bit comes in.
 The packages aren't signed by the maintainers.
 They're signed by a trusted CI/CD system.
 At time of writing the only trusted CI/CD systems are GitHub Actions and GitLab CI/CD.
-The package has to be built using using a cloud-hosted runner managed by the CI/CD system with a build workflow defined in the source code repo.
+The package has to be built using a cloud-hosted runner managed by the CI/CD system with a build workflow defined in the source code repo.

 Consumers have full transparency of how the package was built.
 The many eyeballs principle works properly again.
+Instead of navigating a thousand trust relationships there's only one.

 # Adoption